Spirit of the Southwest: Durango, Silverton, Ouray & Pagosa Springs

 Ouray's San Juan Mountain location is one reason it’s considered by many as ground zero for Jeep touring (an extensive and incredibly scenic network of old mining roads is another).

-Those who like a rustic adventure should look in to the new OPUS Hut, a Euro-style backcountry getaway for backcountry skiers, hikers, bikers and snowmobilers.
+Those who like a rustic adventure should look in to the OPUS Hut, a Euro-style backcountry getaway for backcountry skiers, hikers, bikers and snowmobilers.
+An easier option is Rig's Fly Shop & Guide Service, who will hook you up with kayaks or stand-up paddleboards and instruction on how to use them at nearby Ridgway State Park.

 Head east of Ouray to Lake City, an idyllic, Western-rooted mountain town that’s home to historic buildings and beautiful Lake San Cristobal, the second largest natural lake in Colorado.
 Explore Lake City’s mining history at Hard Tack Mine (June–September) or cast off in Lake San Cristobal, a year-round fishing destination.